kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 ### Formats
 #### Schemeless JSON
 ##### Use case 1
-The server should be able to listen for configuration request at the following resource path:
+Endpoint must send messages to the next topic in order to obtain configuration:
 ```
 <endpoint_token>/pull/json
 ```

 The payload should be a JSON-encoded object with the following fields:
 - `id` (required) - id of the message.
 Should be either string or number.
-Used in delivery confirmation process.
+Used to match server response to the request.
 - `configVersion` (optional) - current endpoint configuration version.
 Should be of integer type.
 - `requiredConfigVersion` (optional) - endpoint configuration version that is requested by endpoint.
 This provides ability to re-send configuration for endpoints that cannot persist the configuration and provides mechanism to request previous configuration versions (roll-back).
 If there's no `requiredConfigVersion` field in message, then server should use `configVersion` to determine is it needed to send response with configuration, server must not send configuration record if latest available configuration version equals to the one sent by endpoint.
 If `configVersion` field was excluded from the message, then server will send configuration anyway